Incomplete, irrelevant or poorly formulated A/B test hypotheses are at the root of many neutral or negative tests.

 - Product recommendations create a more personal experience for the user and help increase their average shopping cart

-- If the “add to cart” button is the most visible element of the product listing, it will catch the prospect’s attention and increase the click rate.
+- A visible “add to cart” button will catch the prospect’s attention and increase the click rate.

-- An “Add to Cart and Pay” button saves the customer time with most paying an average of 1 transaction at a time.
+- An “add to cart and pay” button saves the customer time, as many customers have an average of one transaction at a time.

-- A single page for payment reduces the loading time between two pages and maintains the customer’s attention.
+- A single page for payment reduces the exit rate.

 - Paying for an order without registration is very much appreciated by new prospects, who are not necessarily inclined to share their personal information when first visiting the site.

 - Having visibility over the entire payment process reassures consumers and will nudge them to finalize their purchase.

 These best practices allow you to build your A/B test hypotheses by comparing your current site with the suggestions above and see what directly impacts conversion performance.

 The goal of creating an A/B test hypothesis